HenryCarr98/AWEgas/ResultsAndDiscussion/Question1.md

 > Definition:
 > CFL = Courant–Friedrichs–Lewy condition.

 Loops with sequential dependencies, such as the corrector step updating nodal velocities, were intentionally left serial to maintain correctness.
-This approach maximized concurrency while avoiding synchronization overhead and false sharing, resulting in significant runtime improvements on multi-core CPUs.
+This approach maximised concurrency while avoiding synchronisation overhead and false sharing, resulting in significant runtime improvements on multi-core CPUs.

 ### Why were some loops were left serial?